 (A) Racial and Ethnic Disparities (RED): Office of Juvenile Justice and Delinquency Prevention is shifting from Disproportionate Minority Contact (DMC) to Racial and Ethnic Disparities.
-The development of a program designed primarily to address the disproportionate number of juvenile members of minority groups who come into contact with the juvenile justice system.
+The development of a program designed primarily to address the disproportionate number of juvenile members of minority groups who encounter the juvenile justice system.